John von Neumann: Selected works

 Von Neumann's first published paper was On the position of zeroes of certain minimum polynomials, co-authored with Michael Fekete and published when von Neumann was 18.
 At 19, his solo paper On the introduction of transfinite numbers was published.
 He expanded his second solo paper, An axiomatization of set theory, to create his PhD thesis.
 His first book, Mathematical Foundations of Quantum Mechanics, was published in 1932.
 Following this, von Neumann switched from publishing in German to publishing in English, and his publications became more selective and expanded beyond pure mathematics.
 His 1942 Theory of Detonation Waves contributed to military research, his work on computing began with the unpublished 1946 On the principles of large scale computing machines, and his publications on weather prediction began with the 1950 Numerical integration of the barotropic vorticity equation.
 Alongside his later papers were informal essays targeted at colleagues and the general public, such as his 1947 The Mathematician, described as a "farewell to pure mathematics", and his 1955 Can we survive technology?, which considered a bleak future including nuclear warfare and deliberate climate change.
 His complete works have been compiled into a six-volume set.

 Personal life

 He married Mariette Kövesi in 1930, and they divorced in 1937.
-The couple had one daughter, Marina von Neumann Whitman (March 6, 1935–August 22, 2024).
-She was an academic economist, the first woman to serve on the President’s Council of Economic Advisers (1972–1973), and served as Vice President of Public Affairs at General Motors (1979–1992)—making her the highest-ranking woman in the U.S. auto industry at the time.
-She was also Professor Emerita of Business Administration and Public Policy at the University of Michigan.
+The couple had one daughter, Marina von Neumann Whitman.
+She was an academic economist, the first woman to serve on the President's Council of Economic Advisers (1972–1973), and served as Vice President of Public Affairs at General Motors (1979–1992)—making her the highest-ranking woman in the U.S. auto industry at the time.
+She was also Professor Emerita at the University of Michigan.

 He later married Klara Dan (m.
 1938–1957); she helped program the ENIAC and MANIAC computers.